AbhiiToxic/dailyhantaii/README.md

 ### Admin Panel

-Navigate to `/admin` in your browser to view all buttons and see how many are currently listed.
-The page reads `links.json` and displays each entry along with the total count.
+Navigate to `/admin` in your browser to manage the list.
+The admin panel is protected with HTTP Basic authentication.
+Set the `ADMIN_USER` and `ADMIN_PASS` environment variables before starting the server.
+After logging in you can see the existing buttons and add new ones by providing preview and download links.
+New entries are appended to `links.json` automatically.